daktari44/RepData_PeerAssessment1/PA1_template.md

 ### Q5.
 Are there differences in activity patterns between weekdays and weekends?
 To respond to this question, we were asked use the updated dataset (from Q4) to create a new factor variable in the dataset with two levels - "weekday" and "weekend" indicating whether a given date is a weekday or weekend day and Make a panel plot containing a time series plot of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).

-The dplyr package was used to create the new variable and to incorporate it into the updated dataset,
+The dplyr package was used to create the new variable and to incorporate it into the updated dataset, and its attributes,

 ```r
 finalactivity <- newactivity%>%